cloudflare/cloudflare-docs/content/magic-wan/analytics/site-analytics.md

 ---
-title: Site analytics
+title: Site Analytics
 pcx_content_type: how-to
 weight: 1
 meta:
-  title: Magic WAN site analytics
+  title: Magic WAN Site Analytics
 ---

-# Magic WAN site analytics
+# Magic WAN Site Analytics

-Magic WAN site analytics provides an overview of the connectivity status and traffic analytics of all Magic WAN sites.
+Magic WAN Site Analytics provides an overview of the connectivity status and traffic analytics of all Magic WAN sites.
 Magic WAN Site Analytics is a great place to start if you receive a Magic WAN alert, need to begin the Magic WAN troubleshooting process, or are performing routine monitoring.

-To start using Magic WAN site analytics:
+To start using Magic WAN Site Analytics:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 2. Select **Magic WAN** > **Overview**.
 3. You will have access to an overview map with all your active sites, and any alerts for sites that are unhealthy or have no status available to them.

-## Configure Magic WAN site analytics
+## Configure Magic WAN Site Analytics

 ### Set geographic coordinates